Skip to main content

 Inside the pipe system, validation failures become HexaPipeValidationError.
 The container catches that error and serializes it into a structured message payload.

-The current transport-level failure shape is:
+The transport-level failure shape remains:

 {